Qiskit/qiskit/doc/install.rst

 Install Jupyter-based tutorials
 ===============================

-The QISKit project provide you collection of tutorials in the form of Jupyter notebooks, which are essentially web pages that contain "cells" of embedded Python code.
+The QISKit project provides you a collection of tutorials in the form of Jupyter notebooks, which are essentially web pages that contain "cells" of embedded Python code.
 To run a cell, click on it and hit ``Shift+Enter`` or use the toolbar at the top of the page.
 Any output from a cell is displayed